nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
 In this case, the index number of the event `dental appointment` is 1.

 Next, type in the command `note personal; 1`.
-Scheduler-/-; will prompt you to key in your notes as shown in the code snippet below.
+Scheduler-\-; will prompt you to key in your notes as shown in the code snippet below.

 ```
 Please type in your notes.
 To stop note taking, ensure that you are in a new line and type 'noteend' and press enter